-The following 5 Foundation level courses are eligible for exemption:
+The following seven foundation level courses are eligible for exemption:

 Business Finance focuses on the theory and practice of corporate finance.
 Students will develop a working knowledge of financial markets and the quantitative and critical thinking skills required to analyze and evaluate individual and corporate financing and investment decisions.

 Introduction to Business Law introduces the legal environment in which business operates.
 Students explore legal issues encountered in business, strategies to avoid legal problems, and develop an understanding of the legal principles used by the courts to resolve disputes.